Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    - If this is testing in isolation, would an integration environment be more appropriate for this test?
    - Or vise versa, if it's an integration test, would isolation be better?

    The testing strategy may still fit well, but the question can be asked in the context of knowing that the component will need to be tested as the user will exercise this use case.
-If the component is tightly coupled with another when used in the real world, the interaction may be much harder being tested in isolation versus with the other components that tend to work with the one being tested.
-It's less likely that the component is an integration test that should be tested in isolation instead, but given that the test's context has changed, it's worth double checking that the integration strategy is still adding value.
+If the component is tightly coupled with another when used in the real world, the interaction may be much harder being tested in isolation versus with the other related components.
+It's less likely that the component is an integration test that should be tested in isolation instead, but given that the test's context has changed, it's worth double-checking that the integration strategy is still adding value.

-1. Decide what the correct expecations are.
+1. Decide what the correct expectations are.

    This step doesn't need to have code.
 Instead, given what you now know about the test, imagine what the benchmarks for the user are when exercising this use case.
 What are the specific behaviors that the user should notice?
 This should not include any thought about what the implementation details are.
 Instead, what does the user see at the conclusion of the scenario and what are the important, noticeable steps prior to that outcome?
 Those are the expectations.
 If you need inspiration to know what the possibilities are, browse the matcher section in the [expectations guide][expectations-migration-guide] to see how RTL supports implementation detail free `expect` statements!